mezzio/mezzio-authorization-acl/docs/book/v1/intro.md

 > In ACL systems, parent roles inherit the permissions of their children.

-Within zend-expressive-authorization-acl, *resources* are mapped to the *route name* currently being requested.
+Within mezzio-authorization-acl, *resources* are mapped to the *route name* currently being requested.
 By default, all resources are denied access, unless otherwise stated.
 In our example, we allow the route `admin.settings` for the *administrator*, the routes `admin.dashboard` and `admin.posts` for the